(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 [Image source: https://www.msp360.com]

-For example, you can backup important files to an external hard drive, clone the hard drive to a backup hard drive, and also upload critical data to a cloud backup service.
-By doing so, you are following the 3-2-1 backup rule and protecting your data in the event that one of the backup locations fails or is corrupted.
+To protect your data, you can backup important files to an external hard drive, clone the hard drive to a backup hard drive, and upload critical data to a cloud backup service, following the 3-2-1 backup rule.
+This ensures that your data is safe in case one of the backup locations fails or is corrupted.

 LEARN MORE

-Still curious about how to employ the 3-2-1 backup rule?
-Check the full post.
+If you're still curious about how to employ the 3-2-1 backup rule, check out the full post for more information.

 Ⅲ. What Should You Back Up on Your Computer Hard Drive?

-When it comes to backup, some people only backup data files (e.g., photos, music, documents), while others backup everything including the operating system, applications, and settings.
-The general rule of thumb is to backup anything that you cannot afford to lose.
+When it comes to backup, it's essential to decide what to protect.
+Some people only backup data files such as photos, music, and documents, while others choose to backup everything, including the operating system, applications, and settings.
+A general rule of thumb is to backup anything that you cannot afford to lose.

 LEARN MORE